DanWBR/DTL/README.txt

 Usage

-To use the library, add a reference to DWSIM.Thermodynamics.dll to your project.
-All calculation functions will be available in the DTL.Thermodynamics namespace, Calculator class.
+To use the library in your .NET projects, add a reference to the DWSIM.Thermodynamics.dll file.
+All calculation functions will be available in the DTL.Thermodynamics namespace, inside the 'Calculator' class.

-Some of the available functions in this library include:
-- Single Compound Property Calculator
-- Single Phase Mixture Property Calculator
-- PT, PH, PS, PVF and TVF Flash Calculators, using an algorithm of your choice (two or three phases)
-- Other auxiliary functions
+To use the library in other languages/ecosystems through its COM interface, you must register it with Administrator privileges using RegAsm, which can be found in your .NET 4.0 installation directory (usually C:\Windows\Microsoft.NET\Framework\v4.0.30319\).
+After finding the tool, open a DOS console window and run the following command:

+"RegAsm.exe /tlb:DWSIM.Thermodynamics.tlb DWSIM.Thermodynamics.dll"

+This will create and register the type library automatically, making it callable through COM.

 Methods

+This library has methods to calculate:

+- Single Compound Properties
+- Single Phase Mixture Properties
+- PT, PH, PS, PVF and TVF Equilibrium Flashes, using an algorithm of your choice (two or three phases)

 Property and Equilibrium calculation functions require parameters that must be one or more values returned by GetPropPackList, GetCompoundList, GetPropList, GetCompoundConstPropList, GetCompoundTDepPropList, GetCompoundPDepPropList and GetPhaseList.
 They are self-explanatory, and will return values in an array of strings.